 Babies put anything and everything into their mouths as they explore and understand their world – and parents are usually right behind them, making sure nothing is going to choke or harm their child.
 Most children outgrow this behavior by the time they are 3 years old, but what happens if this behavior continues or resurfaces?

 Putting non-food items into their mouth could be an indication that your child is exhibiting pica.
 This eating disorder is diagnosed when children chew or eat items containing no nutritional value and are considered culturally and socially inappropriate to eat, such as ice, soil, hair, dirt, plastic, paint chips, metal, and more.
 When this behavior occurs repeatedly for at least one month in people over two years of age, your Alzein Pediatrics provider will suggest remedies to relieve pica behavior.

 Pica becomes serious when it is a habitual behavior and begins to affect your child’s health.
 For instance, eating paint chips risks lead poisoning.
-Eating dirt can cause a bacterial infection or heavy metal or other type of poisoning, depending on what is in the soil.
+Eating dirt can cause a bacterial infection or heavy metal or another type of poisoning, depending on what is in the soil.
 If your child chews on metal, bottle caps, or wire, they risk severe dental injury, mouth injury, digestive distress, and internal injury if the item is swallowed.